graycodes/github-reminder/README.md

 L5R-ng
 ======

-Hopefully a Legend of the 5 rings character sheet.
+Hopefully a Legend of the 5 rings character sheet, with Angular.